yelix-cloud/OpenAPI/docs/components.md

     in: "path",
     required: true,
     schema: {
-      type: "integer"
+      type: "integer",
-    }
+    },
   })
   .addResponse("200", {
     description: "User found",
     content: {
       "application/json": {
-        schema: userSchemaRef // Using the reference from addSchema }
+        schema: userSchemaRef, // Using the reference from addSchema },
-    }
+    },
   })
   .addResponse("404", errorResponseRef); // Using the reference from addResponse